-Speech/voice acoustics in relation to hearing loss
+Speech/voice acoustics in relation to deafness

 The following factors need to be taken into consideration when thinking about speech intelligibility.